 Air Canada has direct flights from Toronto everyday, except Tuesday and Thursday; and from Montreal on Sundays.

-JetBlue has daily flights from New York and Saturday service from Boston.
+JetBlue has daily flights from New York and Fort Lauderdale, Florida and Saturday service from Boston.

 United Airline offers service from Newark, NY everyday except Tuesdays. .